kaihsin/FirstPrinciple/README.md

 # First Principle Simulation

-	This repository is for the course of First Principle at NTU,Guo Guan-Yi, 2017 Fall
+	This repository is for the course of First Principle at NTU,Guo Guan-Yu, 2017 Fall